Adam Johnson (footballer): Personal life

 Johnson attended school, and the academies of Sunderland and Middlesbrough, with Dale Roberts, who went on to play as a goalkeeper.
-Roberts committed suicide on 14 December 2010, which Johnson subsequently described as "the worst day of my life".
+Roberts died by suicide on 14 December 2010, which Johnson subsequently described as "the worst day of my life".

-Prior to his imprisonment, Johnson lived in Castle Eden, County Durham.
+Before his imprisonment, Johnson lived in Castle Eden, County Durham.
 He has a daughter, born in January 2015, with his former partner Stacey Flounders.
 In February 2016, while giving evidence at his trial, Flounders announced that she and Johnson had separated, claiming that he had confessed to infidelity with other women.
 During his imprisonment in 2017 he sold his home, Tollgate Lodge, for £1.7 million.
 It was purchased by Durham and England cricketer Ben Stokes.
 Upon his release from prison he returned to live in Castle Eden in a seven-bedroom home he had built during his imprisonment.
-He and Stacey Flounders had their second child a son born in July 2021.
+He and Stacey Flounders later reconciled, and had a second child, a son, who was born in July 2021.